nikitavoloboev/data/docs/looking-back/2023/2023-april.md

 ## Day

-1. Take dogs on longer walk (podcast listen) at least once for ~ 1h.
+1. Take dogs on longer walk (podcast/book listen) at least once for ~ 1h.
 2. Do some [exercise](../../fitness/exercises.md) outside (sit ups + push ups).
 3. Put clothes to clean so there are always clean clothes available.
 4. Keep [good back](../../health/ergonomics.md) (no slouch) and always work outside in terrace when you can.